Phoenixx19/JumpKingRPC/README.md

 |[**Goose**](https://github.com/Babayagabyte) | Front-end helper |
 |[**Phoenixx19**](https://github.com/Phoenixx19) | Front-end developer and application creator |

+## Issues
-If you have any questions or bugs, contact us with the links above or create a new issue [**here**](https://github.com/Phoenixx19/JumpKingRPC/issues/new/choose).
+If you have any questions or you found a bug you'd like to report, contact us with the links above or create a new issue [**here**](https://github.com/Phoenixx19/JumpKingRPC/issues/new/choose).

 ## License